-English Lop History
+English Lop Bunny History

 This strain of Lop rabbit has been dated as far back as England in the 1700s, but little is known about its development.
 It is one of the oldest breeds of domestic rabbit.
 During the Victorian era, many households kept rabbits as pets, and this breed was a huge favorite.
 Although there are additional strains of Lops today, such as the Holland Lop and the French Lop, the English Lop is considered the original Lop rabbit.

-The Love of Your Life
+Your English Lop Could Be the Love of Your Life

 If you're looking for an affectionate animal and want something a bit out of the mainstream, the English Lop breed may be perfect for you.
 These rabbits are known to sit for long periods of time as someone scratches behind their ears.
 They often come when called, and they appear to recognize their owners.
 Domestic rabbits of all types make wonderful companions, but those who love the Lop say that they have just a bit more personality and sweetness.
 Perhaps that's why they are commonly referred to as the "kings of the fancy."